mvdcamme/C-Judge/README.md

 ### Configuring Exercises

-As previously mentioned, exercises can provide a configuration file to override some default compilation and linking mechanisms used by the C judge.
+Exercises can optionally provide a configuration file in their `evaluation` folder to override some default compilation and linking mechanisms used by the C judge.
+This configuration file is not to be confused with Dodona's configuration file in the root folder of the exercise.
 The default compilation and linking options are described in Section ["Compilation, Linking, and Execution Commands used for Submissions"](#compilation-linking-and-execution-commands-used-for-submissions).

 The configuration file must be named `config.json`, be stored in the exercise's `evaluation` directory and it must contain a JSON-formatted object.
 The remainder of this section lists all keys are recognised by the C Judge that can be part of such a JSON-formatted object.
 All of these keys are optional.